ErrorTzy/writings/notes/Phil_of_Sci/TheScientificImage.md

 **role of experimentation**

-1. constructs the theory by filling in blanks, and
+1. constructs the theory by *filling in blanks*, and
-2. test the empirical adequacy of a theory
+2. *verify* the empirical adequacy of a theory

 **Role of Theory**